rapid7/insightconnect-workflows/workflows/Check_Host_Block_Status_with_Palo_Alto_Firewall_from_Microsoft_Teams/help.md

 # Key Features

-* The ablity to see if an IP is curently blocked by the firewall
+* The ability to see if an IP is curently blocked by the firewall

 # Requirements

 * [Microsoft Teams Connection](https://insightconnect.help.rapid7.com/docs/microsoft-teams)
-* An admin API key to a Fortigate firewall
+* Username and Password for a Palo Alto firewall

 # Documentation